-As seen previously (in Figure 3), gain scores from students in Cohorts A and C were significantly different, with Cohort A showing greater gains than Cohort C. This was true for the complete test as well as when the items related to the fifth activity were removed (because Cohorts A and C did not use the fifth activity).
+As seen previously (in Figure 3), gain scores from students in Cohorts A and C differed significantly, with Cohort A showing greater gains than Cohort C. This was true for the complete test as well as when the items related to the fifth activity were removed (because Cohorts A and C did not use the fifth activity).
 In the first year of the study, gains were also greater for Cohort A students, but the difference was significant only when looking only at items related to the first four activities.
 Thus the differences between the gains of students in Cohorts A and C may reflect a difference between these two groups of teachers more than a result of the difference in use of the sensors.
 Thus the effect of presentation mode (one sensor or many sensors per class) likely does not affect learning gains.

-In summary, although the evidence is somewhat ambiguous, and not all teachers agreed, it appears that there is greater enthusiasm by teachers for using multiple sensors with small groups of students, rather than a single sensor projected for the whole class to see.
+In summary, although the evidence is ambiguous, and not all teachers agreed, it appears that teachers show greater enthusiasm for using multiple sensors with small groups of students, rather than a single sensor projected for the whole class to see.